slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Instead of PowerPoints use «narratives» — four-to-six page memos that employees read and discuss together.
 (Jeff Bezos)
 - Leave one seat free - for your customer.
 (Jeff Bezos)
 - Text me when you’re ready for the call but then give me 15 minutes.

+> *"The most senior person at a meeting should speak last."
+-- Jeff Bezos*

+> *"If you want the meeting, make it an offer, not an ask."
+-- Naval Ravikant*